-It is important to understand the order of operations for activating your ALTA Temperature Sensor.
-If done out of place, your meter may have trouble communicating with iMonnit.
-Please consult the steps below to make sure you are performing your setup correctly.
+It is important to understand the order of operations for activating your sensor.
+If performed out of sequence, your sensor may have trouble communicating with iMonnit.
+Please perform the steps below in the order indicated to make sure you are performing your set-up correctly.